 China's PLA begins major military exercises in Tibet

-The Chinese army has begun major military exercises in the high-altitude Tibet bordering India, deploying latest weapons including the Type 15 light battle tank and the new 155-MM vehicle-mounted howitzer, a media report said on Sunday.
-The People's Liberation Army (PLA) Tibet Military Command started its New Year exercises in which it has deployed helicopters, armoured vehicles, heavy artillery and anti-aircraft missiles across the region from Lhasa, capital of Tibet, to the border defence front lines with elevations of more than 4,000 metres, state-run Global Times reported.
+The Chinese army has begun major military exercises in the high-altitude Tibet bordering India, deploying the latest weapons including the Type 15 light battle tank and the new 155-MM vehicle-mounted howitzer, a media report said on Sunday.
+The People's Liberation Army (PLA) Tibet Military Command started its New Year exercises in which it has deployed helicopters, armored vehicles, heavy artillery, and anti-aircraft missiles across the region from Lhasa, capital of Tibet, to the border defense front lines with elevations of more than 4,000 meters, state-run Global Times reported.

-India-China Line of Actual Control (LAC) covered 3,488 kilometres, including the border along Arunachal Pradesh and Sikkim.
+India-China Line of Actual Control (LAC) covered 3,488 kilometers, including the border along Arunachal Pradesh and Sikkim.
 China claims Arunachal Pradesh as part of South Tibet.

 Both the tank and howitzer, which were revealed to the public on the National Day military parade on October 1 last year, are specifically designed with advantages for plateau regions and can play important roles in safeguarding border areas, the report said.
 Their deployment in the Tibet Military Command will enhance PLA combat capability in the plateau regions, it quoted a military expert as saying.